 Many people wish to pull out of Europe (the EU) yet the EU was not designed to run up such huge debts in each nation state (in its original constitution).
-Using this option as a bargaining tool to cancel debt worked for Greece, which although Greece had internal taxation problems, it also had mismanagement of its policies from outside of its control.
-Many countries are half members of the EU or just in the European Council.
+Using that option as a bargaining tool to cancel debt worked for Greece Greece had internal taxation problems and it also suffered under the imposed mismanagement of its policies from outside of its control.
+Many countries are half members (member states) of the EU or they reside just in the European Council.
 This effort or strategy to cancel debt was adopted by many who may not wish to leave the EU.
 Many Fis Nua supporters wished to leave the EU many did not.
-My interests were in returning to the original sensible macro and micro economic vision for a new Europe would ensure a better future.
+Returning to the original sensible macro and micro economic vision for a new Europe would ensure a better future.
 Debt without sensible management, erodes this vision.
 Many people are of course concerned that they have no control over national identity issues, border control and taxation macro-economic policies.
-The different types of EU membership and EU Council members reflect those concerns since 1946, hence its slow development.
+The different types of (depending on the country) EU membership and EU Council members reflect those concerns since 1946, hence its slow development.

 1. The EU Fiscal Compact, (link to vid) also Known as the EU fiscal Treaty, or Stability Treaty, or the Austerity Treaty & 2.
 Irelands €374 Billion debt repayment & 3.
 The Green & traditional IFSC International Financial Services Centre